How can software improve trust in health programmes?

 Software as a tool for building trust

 Although health indicators in Sub-Saharan African have improved in recent years, they continue to be alarming.
 In Guinea Bissau, for example, the lifetime risk of maternal death is 1 in 38, one of the highest in the world.
 Health programmes in this region are obviously as needed now as ever.
-When correctly managed, data shows that they bring benefits to millions of people, reducing maternal, neonatal and child mortality and ensuring a better access to quality healthcare to women and children all over Africa.
+When correctly managed, data shows that they bring benefits to millions of people, reducing maternal, neonatal and child mortality and ensuring better access to quality healthcare to women and children all over Africa.
 Therefore, it is crucial that people keep investing in, supporting and trusting these types of programmes, and, appropriately, Software is set to play a major role in rebuilding this trust, with Quidgest at the forefront of this challenge.

 This story shows how Quidgest supports Goal 3: Good Health and Well-being, specifically Target 3.D: “Strengthen the capacity of all countries, in particular developing countries, for early warning, risk reduction and management of national and global health risks.”

 Quidgest is an international technology company that works with various Development partners to implement software solutions in Developing contexts.
-Quidgest is committed to a Sustainable future for all countries and sees Digital Transformation as a primary tool to achieve this.
+Quidgest is committed to a sustainable future for all countries and sees Digital Transformation as a primary tool to achieve this.

 Learn more about Quidgest.